 Graduating from a health coaching training program with a certification in tow can help you signal to your potential clients that you’re part of a greater movement in healthcare—and you’re well equipped to help them improve their health.
 No matter what training program you choose, you should earn a certification once you graduate.

-The standards we set in the ADAPT Health Coach Training Program also line up with those set by ICHWC (or the International Consortium for Health & Wellness Coaching).
-Through a partnership with the National Board of Medical Examiners (NBME), ICHWC has developed rigorous standards for health coach education and training, as well as their own certifying exam.
+The standards we set in the ADAPT Health Coach Training Program also line up with those set by the NBHWC (or the National Board for Health & Wellness Coaching).
+Through a partnership with the National Board of Medical Examiners (NBME), NBHWC has developed rigorous standards for health coach education and training, as well as their own certifying exam.

 Your training should prepare you for the challenges you’ll face as a health coach.
 Look for a program that trains you in the skills you need—and awards your hard work with a certification.